zah20/pwmgr/README.md

 - Helpful commandline interface, similar to pass (unix password manager)
 - Can migrate existing password database from pass
 - Can add, search, edit, remove information & copy password to clipboard
-- Pop up search bar with autocomplete feature for passwords [Added 12/01/2021]
+- Pop up search bar with autocomplete feature for passwords [Added: 12/01/2021]

 ## Work in progress